-As we enter into the summer months, many of us view this time as an opportunity to reflect.
+The time between semesters is an opportunity to reflect.
 How have we been successful during the past semester?
 Where might we make some adjustments to our courses?
 Although we may not feel the need to do a full course redesign, even small changes to our teaching can have a significant impact on students’ learning experiences.
-Here are three practices you might consider implementing this summer to ensure a strong fall start, paired with quick reads from some of our teaching and learning experts:
+Here are three practices you might consider implementing to ensure a strong start, paired with quick reads from some of our teaching and learning experts:

 1. Use feedback from this semester’s students to inform adjustments to your instructional practices.
 Consider the responses you received most frequently from students in any solicited feedback—anonymous surveys, Stop-Start-Continue exercise, point-of-view postcards, your institution’s course evaluations, etc.—and informal feedback from speaking with students before/after class and during office hours.
 Compile a list of patterns in students’ responses, and then prioritize them based on which adjustments can be made and which will have the greatest impact on students’ learning.
 Additionally, if you kept a journal this semester, look over your notes from each class session to see what changes you might make based on your observations.
 Both mid- and end-of-semester feedback can be used to guide adjustments given the process of collecting and acting on feedback is similar (i.e., solicit feedback from students, identify common responses, make adjustments, and tell students why you are making or have made certain changes); that’s why our recommended reads include posts on midsemester feedback.

 • José Bowen: “Using Feedback From Students to Improve Your Teaching”